 2. What kind of alcohol do I use to make vanilla extract?

 All my research led to the same conclusion: To make Homemade Vanilla Extract, use 80-100 proof alcohol.
-For my first Homemade Vanilla Extract, I am using vodka (80 proof) because it has no flavor of its own.
+I generally use vodka (80 proof) because it has no flavor of its own.
 That said, people use all kinds of alcohol, including rum, brandy and bourbon.
-Once my first batch with vodka is ready, I will make more vanilla extract with other alcohols.

 How to Make Homemade Vanilla Extract